mlazdans/qnote/README.md

 # Usage

-- Press Alt+Q to toggle the note
+- Press Alt+Q to open / save &amp; close the note
 - Press ESC to close the note without saving
 - Right-click on message(s) to access more commands in the context menu
 - Use the built-in search to search within notes